+Pumpkin seed oil even sounds like a holiday-appropriate oil.
 Also called pepita oil, pumpkin seed oil is not just a supplement in a capsule.
-Historically, this oil has been used in herbal medicine as a cure-all for many health ailments, from hair loss to irritable bowels.
-It has been shown to help lower blood sugar, making it a great oil swap for any client who needs to watch or monitor his or her blood sugar levels.
+Historically, this healthy cooking oil has been used in herbal medicine as a cure-all for many health ailments, from hair loss to irritable bowels.
+It has been shown to help lower blood sugar, making it a great oil swap for clients who need to watch or monitor their blood sugar levels.

 Nutritional Benefits of Pumpkin Seed Oil:

 - High in monounsaturated oleic acid and polyunsaturated linoleic acid.
 These oils help to promote heart health by reducing LDL “bad” cholesterol and triglycerides.

 - Contains phytosterols, which may help to promote hair growth, prostate health, and urinary dysfunction